Netsyde-Systems/cheqreport/README.md

 `cheqreport run`

-which should present you with output similar to the following.
+This command should present you with output similar to the following.
 Note that it is normal for the data loading process to take several seconds.

 ```
 Loading customers...